Shishinyy/Maven-Pizza-Challenge/README.md

 The SQL code for this project can be found in the [SQL](https://github.com/Shishinyy/Maven-Pizza-Challenge/blob/e93a1b967ec13576587332095634519eda6cca32/Maven_pizza_challenge.sql) directory.
 It includes the following files:

-- `maven_pizza_challenge.sql`: This SQL script contains queries and code used to analyze the Maven Pizza Challenge dataset.
+- `maven_pizza_challenge.sql`: This SQL script contains queries and code used to analyze the Maven Pizza Challenge dataset using RDBMS : PostgreSQL

 ## Tableau Visualization